Liability Insurance Cost: What Should You Pay?

 The numbers we’ll look at below are a great way to benchmark what you might expect to pay.
 They provide a snapshot of what other businesses like yours are investing to protect their operations.
 Remember, this isn’t just an expense; it’s a critical investment in your company’s stability and future.
 By understanding the typical cost, you can budget effectively and make informed decisions about the coverage that makes the most sense for your long-term goals.

-Average Costs by Business Type
+Average Liability Insurance Cost by Business Type

 On average, small businesses can expect to pay around $45 per month for a standard general liability insurance policy.
 This figure serves as a helpful baseline, but it’s important to remember that it represents a broad spectrum of businesses.
 For many low-risk operations, like freelance consultants or small online retailers, costs will likely hover around this mark.
 However, if your business involves more physical risk, such as working on-site with clients or handling customer property, this average will adjust to match your activities.